The earliest recorded use of herbs as natural painkillers dates back to Ancient Egypt, 3000 BCE.

 Cat's claw, also called uña de gato, has anti-inflammatory properties that have been used to alleviate joint pain in conditions such as arthritis.
-It has also been associated with pain-relief alongside harsh cancer and HIV medications, including chemotherapy, radiation treatment, and AZT medication.
-Cat's claw is available in supplementary form, or it can be applied topically to the point of pain.
+It has also been associated with pain-relief1 alongside harsh cancer and HIV medications, including chemotherapy, radiation treatment, and AZT medication.
+Cat's claw is available in supplementary form, and can also be applied topically to the point of pain.

 2. Chilli Pepper (Capsicum frutescens)

-When applied to the skin, capsaicin - the part of chili peppers that gives them their heat - causes a temporary sensation of heat and pain, followed by up to several weeks of reversibly desensitized nerve endings with no known lasting effect.
-The herb has been used to relieve pain caused by shingles, but most successfully in reducing arthritic pain: several studies recorded an 80% pain decrease in the arthritic patients who took part, including those who were already taking medication for the condition.
+When applied to the skin, capsaicin - the compound that bring the pungency in chilli pepper - causes a temporary sensation of heat and pain, followed by up to several weeks of reversibly desensitized nerve endings with no known lasting effect.
+The herb has been used to relieve pain caused by shingles, but most successfully in reducing arthritic pain: several studies recorded an 80% pain decrease in the arthritic patients who took part, including those who were already taking medication for the condition2.

 3. Cloves (Syzygium aromaticum)